XiangmingKA/academic-kickstart4/content/project/Unity Shanghai Office RTX Demo/index.md

 # Project summary to display on homepage.
 summary = """
-Unity Shanghai Office Real-Time Ray Tracing Demo, Made with Unity HDRP.
+Unity Shanghai Office Real-Time Ray Tracing Demo.
+Made with Unity HDRP.
 I am responsible for the environment lighting.
  """